 Diversity struggles?
 At Bumble, the innovation team came up with the solution

 You don’t always have to look externally for the solution to a problem.
 Internal teams can also provide a fresh perspective, sees innovation expert Simone van Neerven.
-‘The key to success may well lie in breaking through the silos.’
+‘The key to success often lies in breaking through the silos.’

 “Why didn’t the CIA see the September 11 attacks coming?” asked Matthew Syed, author of the book ‘Rebel Ideas’, himself.
-After extensive research, he concluded that the CIA’s strict hiring policy had resulted in hardly any people with adequate knowledge of Islam being employed by the organization.
+After extensive research, he concluded that the CIA’s strict hiring policy had resulted in hardly any people working there with adequate knowledge of Islam.
 As a result, they were unable to see all the signs and connect the dots leading up to the attacks on that dramatic day.
+The CIA lacked cognitive diversity.

 Dare to deviate from the norm